 - When we throw food in the trash, we dispose of much more than food.
-Wasting food wastes water, gasoline, energy, labor, pesticides, land and fertilizers used to make the food.8 - On average, farms around the world account for 70% of all water that is consumed annually.
-Of that 70% used by farmers, 40% is lost to the environment due to poor irrigation systems, evaporation and overall poor water management.9 - 40% of all food waste occurs during harvesting and processing.
+Wasted food wastes the water, gasoline, energy, labor, pesticides, land, and fertilizers used to make the food.8 - Agriculture and the production of food uses 70% of all freshwater consumed.
+Over 25% of our freshwater use goes to grow food that will end up wasted.9 - 40% of all food waste occurs during harvesting and processing.
 Food is wasted due to multiple reasons such as low market value, "imperfect" foods that don't look good, or crops lost to pests or bad weather.10 - Farmers, manufacturers, wholesale markets, backyard gardeners and fruit tree owners can help combat food waste through "gleaning" taking surplus or unharvested food and donating it to agencies that feed the hungry.